Effects of Acetaminophen and Tylenol 3

 If someone who is addicted to acetaminophen suddenly stops taking the drug, withdrawal symptoms can persist.
 These symptoms can range from muscle and bone pain and restlessness to vomiting and diarrhea.
 It is important for individuals with a Tylenol 3 addiction to seek out the proper addiction recovery treatment from qualified medical professionals.

 Talbott Recovery provides Tylenol addiction and acetaminophen abuse treatment programs for individuals with a dependency on these medications.
-We offer both day treatment and intensive outpatient treatment with three campuses in Georgia – Atlanta, Dunwoody and Columbus.
+We offer both day treatment and intensive outpatient treatment with two campuses in Georgia – Atlanta and Dunwoody.

 If you or a loved one is dealing with a Tylenol addiction, it’s time to take action.
 Please contact us to learn more about acetaminophen abuse treatment today.